Join Our Team

 • Will be required to work one day of every weekend through the busy season from April to December.
 Must have the ability to work holidays, weekends, early mornings and late nights in both indoor & outdoor and in all weather conditions.

 • Must be able to lift 40 lbs. and to perform physical tasks under a variety of conditions

 • Operation of small machinery as necessary (Utility cart, Bobcat, mowers, chipper, etc.)

 About Bartram’s Garden

-The Garden is in the midst of transformation, with unprecedented opportunities for growth and renewal.
+Bartram’s Garden has been working to build its local Southwest focused programs and activities and strengthen its local community partnerships.
+Continuing to broaden and deepen these relationships and build sustaining relationships with families, local institutions, churches, schools and academic institutions utilizing the Bartram legacy as inspiration for learning and environmental stewardship is at the heart of our vision for a great civic common and river garden.
+The garden is in the midst of transformation, with unprecedented opportunities for growth and renewal.
 With the construction of the Bartram’s Mile Trail and first major house and garden restoration in nearly a century, the profile and visitation at Bartram’s Garden has increased immensely.
 Capitalizing on this momentum, we are about to embark on planning for a riverfront restoration, freshwater mussel hatchery, and a kayak dock expansion among numerous other projects.
 These opportunities are focused on building our capacity to serve as the outdoor classroom and living room of Southwest Philadelphia, expanding our role as an anchor community open space and cultural asset.